• Agents

 Don't regenerate it casually.
 Deleting node_modules and running npm install from scratch regenerates your lockfile against current registry state.
 If anything was compromised in the interim, you've just imported it.
 Treat lockfile regeneration as a deliberate act, not maintenance.

-This is the most impactful single change you can make to your CI/CD pipeline.
+This is the single most important change you can make to your CI/CD pipeline.
+One command.
+No new cost.
+Eliminates the entire class of "install-time surprise" attacks.

 npm ci reads the lockfile and installs exactly what's there.
 It fails loudly if package.json and the lockfile are out of sync.
 It never modifies the lockfile.
-It's designed for automated environments where you want reproducibility.
+Built for automated environments where "exactly what we tested" is not optional.

 npm ci